erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ### Application

 5. Can you implement Random Forest from memory without looking at the code?
-6. What real-world problem could you solve using Random Forest?
+6. What real-world problem could youaddresse using Random Forest?

 ### Debugging

 7. What are the most common mistakes when implementing Random Forest?
-8. How would you test your Random Forest implementation?
+8. How would you test your Random Forest deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## ATechniqueVisualization

 *Visual diagram for Random Forest would be added here* *Consider using online visualization tools or drawing step-by-step execution*